How To

 # Customize the item name

-The pagy_info and the pagy_items_selector_js helpers use the "item"/"items" generic name in their output.
+The pagy_info and the pagy_limit_selector_js helpers use the "item"/"items" generic name in their output.
 You can change that by editing the values of the "pagy.item_name" i18n key in the dictionary files that your app is using.

 Besides you can also pass the :item_name by passing an already pluralized string directly to the helper call:

-<%== pagy_info(@pagy, item_name: 'Product'.pluralize(@pagy.count)) %>
+<%== pagy_info(@pagy, item_name: t(`activerecord.model.product`, count: @pagy.count) %>

-<%== pagy_items_selector_js(@pagy, item_name: 'Product'.pluralize(@pagy.count)) %>
+<%== pagy_limit_selector_js(@pagy, item_name: t('activerecord.model.product', count: @pagy.limit) %>

 # Customize CSS styles